NaomiVK/genai-answers/CRA_EVALUATION_GUIDE.md

 - `AgreementLevel`: See Key Metrics above
 - `Contradictions`: See Key Metrics above
 - `UniqueFacts`: See Key Metrics above
+- `EvalConfidence`: Judge's confidence in this evaluation (0.0-1.0, same for all models in question)

 ### 4. `cross_model_flags.csv` & `cross_model_flags.xlsx`
 Cross-model comparison data with improved structure: